White House review panel proposes curbs on some NSA programs

 "We don't see the need for the government to be retaining that data," said Richard Clarke, a member of the panel and a former White House counterterrorism adviser.

-The panel's report expressed deep skepticism about both the value and effectiveness of the metadata collection program.
+The panel's report expressed deep scepticism about both the value and effectiveness of the metadata collection program.

 "The question is not whether granting the government (this) authority makes us incrementally safer, but whether the additional safety is worth the sacrifice in terms of individual privacy, personal liberty and public trust," it said.